vitaly-plaschev/nodejs-compress-numbers/README.md

 # nodejs-compress-numbers
-The source code contains a compression / decompression sample of array of numbers with values [1...300] into string.
+The source code contains a compression / decompression sample of array of numbers with values [1...300] into a string.

 Implemented in Node.js.